Resident Conflict: How to Handle Difficult Situations Like a Pro

 Tip #3.
 Seek to understand

-It can be difficult for people to express their concerns when they are angry.
-Is the resident angry with you because they forgot to turn off the water and their unit flooded, or are they worried about the cost of the repairs?
-Is the resident just expressing an opinion, or are they frustrated with the increase in maintenance fees?
-A resident's concerns or complaints about a lobby rug or flowers are often more complicated than they appear.
-Try to find out what’s really behind their concern.
+Anger can sometimes make it difficult for people to express their concerns.
+When a resident approaches you in an agitated state, try to determine what the real problem is.
+Are they upset with you because they forgot to turn the water off and their unit is flooded, or are they worried about the cost of the repairs?
+Is the resident just expressing an opinion, or are they frustrated that maintenance fees were raised again?
+There is often more to a resident's concern or complaint about the color of flowers in the lobby or the design of the rug in the entryway than you think.
+Try to identify the root cause of their concern.

-Your professional management company can advise on the best approach to manage disputes when they arise.
+“Conflict resolution techniques may be helpful in clarifying the underlying cause of a resident’s frustration,” said Pinillos.
+Your professional management company can advise on how to manage disputes when they arise.

 Learn more about conflict resolution by watching Board Brief: Conflict Resolution for Board Members.